GuoJiacheng0402/riscv-e203-load-use-forwarding/benchmark/README.md

 ### The Clever Design: Embedded Test Execution

-CoreMark has a **unique architecture** that surprises many students:
+CoreMark cheats a little bit by embedding tests...

 #### What You Might Expect (But Wrong!)